-Annexure A to the Independent Auditor's report (continued)
+Annexure A to the Independent Auditors' Report (continued)

-(vii) (a) According to the information and explanations given to us and on the basis of our examination of the records of the Company, amounts deducted/accrued in the books of account in respect of undisputed statutory dues including provident fund, employee's state insurance, Income tax, Goods and Service tax and any other material statutory dues have generally been regularly deposited during the year by the Company with the appropriate authorities.
-As explained to us, the Company did not have any dues on account of custom duty.
+(vii) (a) According to the information and explanations given to us and on the basis of our examination of the records of the Company, amounts deducted / accrued in the books of account in respect of undisputed statutory dues including Employees' state insurance, Income-tax and any other material statutory dues have generally been regularly deposited during the year by the Company with the appropriate authorities.
+However, undisputed Provident Fund and Goods and service tax have not been regularly deposited with the appropriate authorities through the delays in deposit have not been serious.
+Further as explained to us, the Company did not have any dues on account of sales tax, service tax, duty of excise, Value added tax and custom duty during the year.

-According to the information and explanations given to us, no undisputed amounts payable in respect of employee's provident fund, employee's state insurance, income tax, goods and service tax and other material statutory dues were in arrears as at 31 March 2019 for a period of more than six months from the date they became payable.
+According to the information and explanation given to us no undisputed amounts payable in respect of Provident Fund, Employees' State Insurance, Income-tax, Goods and Service tax and other material statutory dues were in arrears, as at 31 March 2020, for a period of more than six months from the date they became payable.